Ivan Koloff: Professional wrestling career

-Early career (1961–1967)
+Early career (1963–1967)

-Perras debuted as an Irish rogue villain character named Red McNulty, billed from Dublin, Ireland and wrestling with an eyepatch.
+Perras debuted as an Irish rogue villain character named Red McNulty, billed from Dublin, Ireland, and wrestling with an eyepatch.
 For the next three years, he wrestled around the Toronto area, eventually quitting his regular job to wrestle in the north-western area of Canada.
 There, Perras acquired much wrestling experience, and from there he made his first trip to Japan.

 The Russian Bear (1967–1994)

-In 1967, Perras became "The Russian Bear" Ivan Koloff, a bearded villainous character billed from Ukraine, and debuted with the International Wrestling Association in Montreal, Québec.
+In 1967, Perras became "The Russian Bear" Ivan Koloff, a bearded villainous character billed from Ukraine (the name was taken from Dan Kolov, an actual Bulgarian wrestler who had competed in Canada in the 1930s), and debuted with the International Wrestling Association in Montreal.
 He defeated Johnny Rougeau for the IWA International Heavyweight Championship the following year.
 Koloff debuted in the World Wide Wrestling Federation in late 1969, managed by "Captain" Lou Albano.
 He soon started a rivalry with then-WWWF World Heavyweight Champion Bruno Sammartino.
 On January 18, 1971, Koloff defeated Sammartino in Madison Square Garden for the WWWF World Heavyweight Championship by pinfall after a knee drop from the top rope, ending Sammartino's seven and two-thirds years reign.
 Koloff lost the championship 21 days later to Pedro Morales, essentially being used as a "transitional champion" to move the title from Sammartino to Morales without the two fan favorites working against each other, much like Stan Stasiak and The Iron Sheik would be in later years.
 After the loss, Koloff remained a contender for the title but never reclaimed it, leaving the WWWF in 1971.
 During his time in the WWWF, Koloff weighing in at 310 lb wrestled WWWF World Heavyweight Championship title matches against Sammartino, Morales, Superstar Billy Graham and Bob Backlund, holding the distinction, with fellow villain Stan Stasiak, as one of only two men to challenge all four of these champions.
-Koloff would also be the first opponent to ever challenge for the WWWF World Heavyweight Championship in a steel cage match in a rematch loss against Sammartino.
+Koloff would also challenge Sammartino for the WWWF World Heavyweight Championship in the first ever steel cage match at Madison Square Garden in a rematch loss on December 15, 1975.
 He fought in the WWWF from 1975 to 1976, 1978–1979 and 1983.

 During the 1970s and 1980s, Koloff found success in the National Wrestling Alliance, winning many regional tag team and singles titles in the Georgia, Florida, and Mid-Atlantic territories.
 In February 1981, he teamed with Ray Stevens to defeat Paul Jones and Masked Superstar to capture the NWA World Tag Team Championship.
-This would be the first of his four reigns as NWA World Tag Team Champion, later winning the belts with Don Kernodle and twice with his "nephew" (kayfabe), Nikita Koloff as The Russian Team.
+This would be the first of his four reigns as NWA World Tag Team Champion, later winning the belts with Don Kernodle and twice with Russian sympathizer, Krusher Kruschev, and his "nephew" (kayfabe), Nikita Koloff as The Russian Team using the "Freebird Rule".